savelee/kube-django-ng/readme.md

 2. Create a Google Cloud Project, and assign a Billig Account to it.
 3. Run: `gcloud config set project <cloud project id>`
 4. Run: `. setup.sh`

+### Remove Cloud Resources

+Done with the demo, and you want to tear down all your Cloud resources?

+1. Run: `. teardown.sh`

 ## Run the code locally

 ### Run Django CMS

-In case you want to run this for the first time:
+1. In case you want to run this for the first time:

 ```
 virtualenv -p python3 myenv